lambdamikel/microtronic-2095-arduino-emulator/README.md

 ## Abstract

-This is an emulator of the Busch 2095 Cassette Interface + Tape Recorder for the historical Busch 2090 Microtronic Computer System, implemented on the Arduino Uno R3.
-It allows you to save and load Microtronic programs to / from an SD card using an Arduino Uno R3.
+This is an Arduino Uno-based emulator of the Busch 2095 Cassette Interface + Tape Recorder for the historical Busch 2090 Microtronic Computer System.
+It allows you to save and load Microtronic programs to and from SD card.

-For Version 1.1 of this project, an LCD+Buttons Shield and SD Data Logger Shield are required in addition to the Uno.
-The previous Version 1.0 (see below) used an SDCard + Ethernet Shield instead of the Data Logger Shield.
+Version 1.1 (2024) of this project requires an LCD+Buttons Shield, an SD Data Logger Shield, and an Arduino Uno.
+The previous Version 1.0 (from 2016, see below for historical reference) used an SDCard + Ethernet Shield instead of the Data Logger Shield.
+The current version is easier to assemble, cheaper, and more elegant.

 The emulator directly connects to the Busch 2090 "expansion port", using a 14 PIN IC socket and DuPont (breadboard) cables.